Meeting reminder, June 12: “Mycology 101 for Gardeners & Growers” with Angel Schatz

-Join NPSOT-Williamson County on Thursday, April 10, 2025, when our featured topic will be Luminous Landscapes: Fireflies in the Heart of Texas with Ben Pfeiffer.
+Join NPSOT-Williamson County on Thursday, June 12, 2025, when our featured topic will be Mycology 101 for Gardeners & Growers with Angel Schatz.
 Free and open to the public.
 The meeting begins at 7:00 PM.
 The guest presentation begins after a short business meeting.

 ==> This month’s in-person location is the Georgetown Public Library, 2nd floor, 402 West 8th St, Georgetown, TX 78626.
 Come early (6:30 PM) for expert advice, to check out the seed swap board, or just to visit.

-See the original meeting announcement for details about our guest speaker, the topic and links to resources.
+See the original meeting announcement at this link for details about our speaker and the topic.

 At every meeting, we give away a book — about native plants or the meeting topic — to one randomly chosen in-person attendee!